micmejia/bible-dump/AMPC/Luke/Luke 2.md

-So they went with haste and [[^g]by searching] found Mary and Joseph, and the Baby lying in a manger.
+So they went with haste and [by searching] found Mary and Joseph, and the Baby lying in a manger.